elbin-cenisev/tech-blog/README.md

 ## Description
 Based on Assignment 14 of the Full Stack Bootcamp.
 Create a website that will allow users to communicate with each other.

+## User Experience
+This is a simple website designed to give users the ability to communicate with one another.
+Users can post whatever thoughts they have on current (or past) technologies, and other users can engage with them through the comment section.

 ## Technologies Used
 Node, Express, Sequelize, express, express-sessions, Bcrypt, JavaScript, Handlebars, dotenv, JS, HTML, CSS, Bootstrap